Serving Motions and Notices of Hearing in a Civil Case

 There are a few other options:

-• Express Mail or other overnight delivery: add two calendar days
+• if the notice is served by express mail, or other overnight delivery method: add two calendar days

-• Fax: add two calendar days.
+• Fax: add two court days.
 Limitations: you must first exchange written agreements to serve each other by fax.
 If you agree to receive fax service, you must have a fax machine on and ready to accept faxes between 9 a.m. and 5 p.m. on days that are not court holidays.
 (Cal.
-Rules of Court (CRC) 2.306.)
+Rules of Court (CRC) 2.306(a(1), (d), (f).)

 • Email: add two court days.
 Limitations: You can serve unrepresented parties by email only if that party has filed and served Consent to Electronic Service and Notice of Electronic Service Address (EFS-005-CV).
 You can serve attorneys by email without consent if you first contact their office and confirm the email is correct.